Operating Protocol – Referencing standards in the Building Code system

 Application

-This protocol outlines the approach used to guide decisions about the referencing of standards, developed within New Zealand and internationally, within the Building Code acceptable solutions and verification methods.
+This protocol outlines the approach used to guide decisions about the referencing of New Zealand and international standards, within the Building Code system, including acceptable solutions, verification methods and the Building Product Specifications.

 This protocol was developed in 2021 and will be applied in subsequent decision-making.
 The criteria are a guide and the specific context of a standard and the document in which it is proposed to be referenced will also need to be considered.